joaoanes/react-natively-talk/talk-slides/rn.md

 1. Can be dropped in existant native apps

 <div style="position: relative; margin-top: 20px">
-  <div style="position: absolute" class="fragment fade-out">RN lives as a drop-in Activity or ViewController if you want it to.</div>
+  <div style="position: absolute" class="fragment fade-out">Since RN exists as a drop-in Activity or ViewController.</div>
   <div class="fragment fade-in">You can integrate your existant native modules with the bridge.</div>
 </div>
-Note: Need a camera?
-There's a module for that!

 ## Best features